Protect Rural Air, Water, Limit Pesticides

 • Regulate the use of PFAS in industrial processes and sale of goods containing PFAS.

-• Set maximum contaminant levels (MCLs) for PFAS in drinking water.
+• Set maximum contaminant levels for PFAS in drinking water.

-• Direct funds for increased testing and environmental remediation of PFAS contamination.
+• Direct funds for increased testing and environmental remediation of PFAS contamination and compensate farmers harmed by PFAS contamination.

 State Examples